fparpas/Developing-Agentic-AI-Apps-Hackathon/Student/Challenge-02-csharp.md

 ## Concepts

+The Model Context Protocol (MCP) is an open standard for connecting AI language models (LLMs) with external tools, resources, and prompts.
+It enables LLMs to extend their capabilities by calling out to specialized services, enhancing their functionality beyond text generation.

 MCP servers provide tools, resources, and prompts over a standard transport.
 An IDE agent (like Copilot Chat) connects to your server, lists capabilities, and calls your tools with JSON inputs, receiving structured outputs.

 - **Transport:** Most commonly, MCP servers run as local processes launched by VS Code or Copilot, communicating via stdio.
 Alternatively, MCP servers can be hosted remotely and accessed over a network, allowing multiple users or agents to connect.